zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 ### Emergencies
 For medical emergencies it may be necessary to muzzle Theo.
 He has a black basket muzzel that fits pretty well.
-He usually is OK with you putting the muzzle on hime while he's standing, but doesn't like it once it's on and will try to escape.
+He is generally fine with you putting the muzzle on him while he's standing, but doesn't like it once it's on and will try to escape.
 This is not likely to be necessary, but you should at least bring it if you need to go to a vet.